kevgleeson78/Theory-of-algorithms-project/README.md

 All of the above tests produced the expected digest message of: BA7816BF 8F01CFEA 414140DE 5DAE2223 B00361A3 96177A9C B410FF61 F20015AD

-This prooves that the file is in the correct format and is suitable for testing the implemented version of the SHA_256 algorithm.
+This proves that the file is in the correct format and is suitable for testing the implemented version of the SHA_256 algorithm.

-Tesing the application results:
+Testing the application results:

-#### The resulting output for the test file containg the string "abc":
+#### The resulting output for the test file that contains the string "abc":
 b2a49a28 fe1249ed 415a3d18 ee459d58 63b077bf c4c8e0e1 c31df05d c45c65f2.
 This result does not match the expected result of the above string